Eniyan27/aegis/README.md

 - [ ] Add timer when notification is received.
 - [ ] Press power button to cancel the invoked function.
 - [ ] Enhance UI
+- [ ] Fix bug when fetching contacts